opendocsg/slw-judgments-backfill/2001_SGHC_57/report.md

 86\.
 Reference must now be made to CWIs alternative claim.
 In their statement of claim, CWI pleaded that it was an express or implied term of the contract that SD would pay CWI a reasonable sum for their services.

 87\.
 CWI did not even attempt to prove that there was an express term to the effect that SD would pay them a reasonable sum for their services.
 As for an implied term, it is clear that a term will only be implied if it is necessary to give business efficacy to the contract and that a term will not be implied if it is inconsistent with the express terms of the contract.
-(See, for instance, _Lee Siong Kee v Beng Tiong Trading, Import and Export (1988) Pte Ltd_ [2000] 4 SLR 559, 570, a decision of the Court of Appeal, and _Lynch v Thorne_ [1956] 1 WLR 303.)
+(See, for instance, _Lee Siong Kee v Beng Tiong Trading, Import and Export (1988) Pte Ltd_ <span class="citation">[2000] 4 SLR 559</span>, 570, a decision of the Court of Appeal, and _Lynch v Thorne_ [1956] 1 WLR 303.)
 In the present case, the contract between SD and CWI clearly provided for the payment of remuneration only after CWI has resolved SDs problems in the Jiangsu projects.
 There is thus no room for CWI to claim from SD a reasonable remuneration for their services on the basis of an implied term.

 ### F. SECTION 116 OF THE EVIDENCE ACT